The article below is based on Jim Falgout’s contribution to the AWS whitepaper MLOps: Continuous Delivery for Machine Learning on AWS.

 Let’s now translate this into our topic of putting an ML model into production: Traditionally, one team of data scientists will be responsible for ‘data science creation’ i.e., building the ML model.
 Another team, the production ops team, will be responsible for ‘data science production’ i.e., subsequently writing the code that will get this model into production.

 The handover from one team to another, from data science creation to data science production, is not without its challenges.
 Whenever the model needs to be updated and retrained, the production ops team will need to rewrite their code to get it into production again.

 In our Data Science Life Cycle, Integrated Deployment closes the gap this handover creates.
 Now the parts of the process that will be needed for production can be captured from the same workflow the team of data scientists used for data integration, transformation, model training and optimization.
 This means that deployment to the production environment takes place automatically.

 In terms of our ML model, changes that need to be made to the model over time can be performed and the optimized model automatically deployed to production: No manual handover, no errors, and the viability of our ML model is ensured.

-The upcoming extension to KNIME Server, KNIME Edge will support the continuous delivery of machine learning models even further.
+The extension to KNIME Business Hub, KNIME Edge supports the continuous delivery of machine learning models even further.
 The purpose of this new extension is to deploy models to production as a callable service at scale and with minimal latency.
-Production workflows can be deployed by KNIME Server to so-called KNIME Edge Instances, exposing the inference workflow as an inference service providing an API endpoint.
+Production workflows can be deployed by KNIME Business Hub to so-called KNIME Edge Instances, exposing the inference workflow as an inference service providing an API endpoint.
 Teams can use KNIME Edge to deploy their models as an API endpoint, which can be invoked programmatically.
 These endpoints can be integrated into a customer’s web application or offered as a service.

 Your Journey Ahead with Continuous Delivery for Machine Learning